wikimedia/pywikibot/ROADMAP.rst

 Deprecations
 ------------

+* 8.1.0: Dependency of :exc:`exceptions.NoSiteLinkError` from :exc:`exceptions.NoPageError` will be removed
 * 8.1.0: ``exceptions.Server414Error`` is deprecated in favour of :exc:`exceptions.Client414Error`
 * 8.0.0: :meth:`Timestamp.clone()<pywikibot.time.Timestamp.clone>` method is deprecated
   in favour of ``Timestamp.replace()`` method.